www.thementawai.com

 Once the uma has been cleansed and the souls have been gathered and reunited with their physical bodies, the highlight of any puliaijat unfolds through dance — the language through which humans, spirits, and ancestors meet.

-Lajo are the first dances performed during an E’eruk.
+Lajo are the first dances performed during a puliaijat ceremony.

 They are not entertainment: they are acts of invocation, communication, and alignment with the unseen world.